Mediating over Children and Finances

 Family Disputes Involving Children

 There are a number of ways in which family mediation can help separated parents, grandparents and guardians to discuss and reach agreements over children.
-Below are some of the subjects that can be talked about during the mediation session which can be used to form part of a mediation agreement over cases involving chiildren.
+Below are some of the subjects that can be talked about during the mediation session which can be used to form part of a mediation agreement over cases involving children.

 There are many aspects of parenthood.
 One of the roles of a parent is to make many important decisions about your child; this includes decisions that will have an effect on your child’s health, education, general wellbeing, their social activities and their welfare.
 Both parents usually make these important decisions together.
 For separated parents, there can be obstacles to overcome which may make it more difficult to make joint decisions.
 Poor communication between parents is one of the most common obstacles faced by separated parents when it comes to making important decisions about their child or children.
-Family mediation can help to improve communication and strengthen the parenting roles of separated parents.
+Family mediation can help to improve communication and strengthen the parenting roles.
 During mediation, a family mediator will help the parents discuss, agree, and make important decisions together about their children’s daily lives and their futures.

 A Parenting Plan is an agreement made together by both parents.
 With the help of a family mediator, the parents are able to sit down without the children being present and discuss important aspects of their children’s lives.